Aryeh Leib ben Saul: Works

 Aryeh did not publish any books, and what there is of his exists in the works of others—as in the responsa of Tzvi Ashkenazi, No. 76; in those of Mordecai of Düsseldorf (Maamar Mordecai, Nos.
 62, 63, Brünn, 1790), and in the works of his son Saul, Binyan Ariel (Amsterdam, 1778)—and shows no originality.
 He took an active part in the controversy between Jacob Emden and Jonathan Eybeschütz, and sided with the former, who was his wife's brother.
 His letters on that controversy are full of invectives against Eybeschütz (see Emden's Sefat Emet, p.
 16, Lemberg, 1877).
 According to the testimony of his brother-in-law, Jacob Emden (see the latter's autobiography, Megillat Sefer, pp. 21, 68, Warsaw, 1896), he was a man of mediocre abilities, whose scientific attainments were not above the practical requirements for the rabbinical office.

 His first approbation as Chief Rabbi of Amsterdam dates from June 1741, on the book Kehilat Shelomo al sefer Ein Yakov, written by Shelomo Yekutiel Zalman ben Yechiel Ichel Glogau, published in Amsterdam.
-Aryeh signs as residing from Glogau, supervising the congregation in Lviv and ready to serve in Amsterdam, where he was appointed but apparently did not yet dwell.
+Aryeh signs as residing from Glogau, supervising the congregation in Lviv and ready to serve in Amsterdam, where he was appointed but apparently did not yet live.

 Descendants

 Of his sons, one, Saul (1717 – 20 June 1790), was his successor, while the other, who called himself Hart Lyon, was Chief Rabbi in London and Berlin.
 The son of the latter was Chief Rabbi Solomon Herschell, first Chief Rabbi of the British Empire.
 His daughter Sarah Leah was the wife of Yitzhak HaLevi, the rabbi of Kraków from 1776 until his death in 1799.
 Yitzhak HaLevi's son Tzvi Hirsch David Ha-Levi was Acting Rabbi of Kraków from 1799 and formally appointed Rabbi of Kraków in 1816 until his death in 1831.

+Aryeh was the grandfather of Rabbi Hirsch Dawid Levi.